Avaiga/taipy-doc/docs/contributing.md

 Thanks for your interest in helping improve Taipy!

-There are multiples way to contribute to Taipy, code but also reporting bugs, creating feature requests, helping other users in our forums, Stack Overflow, etc.
+There are multiple ways to contribute to Taipy, code, but also reporting bugs, creating feature requests, helping other users in our forums, Stack Overflow, etc.

 Today the only way to communicate with the Taipy team is by Github issues.

-## Never contribute on an open source project before ?
+## Never contributed on an open source project before ?

 Have a look on this [Github documentation](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).